 Wagner Meters created “stackable” sleeve units to fit the depth of the in-situ moisture measurement test hole.
-The new sleeve design by Wagner Meters allows builders and contractors to continue RH testing as they have done in the past.
-The difference is that installers can build sleeve length by stacking individual units to fit the entire hole depth.
-In this way, contractors simply use the adapted sleeve design to continue meeting F2170 compliance standards.
+This enables the installer to build sleeve length by stacking individual units to fit the entire hole depth.

-It has become understood that liners are just as crucial as the sensors for conducting thorough and accurate in-situ moisture content testing.
+It is understood that liners are just as crucial as the sensors for conducting thorough and accurate in-situ moisture content testing.
 They help to isolate the sensors within from the surrounding slab moisture along the length of the test hole, which could skew moisture content readings and limits the sensor’s measurement to the appropriate 40% depth.
-The latest development of ASTM F2170 is the result of that shift in RH methodology.
-And, as always, Rapid RH® 4.0 EX is fully in step for complete confidence and ASTM compliance.
+And, as always, Rapid RH® is fully in step for complete confidence and ASTM compliance.

-*These are overviews of the changes only.
+*These are overviews of the liner requirements.
 Exact wording and procedures should be reviewed at http://www.astm.org/Standards/F2170.htm